powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/dynaflow.md

 - PMAX

 **settingPath**
-The `settingPath` is an optional property, it is used to indicates the file which defines the models association.
+The `settingPath` is an optional property, it is used to indicates the file which defines the model settings values.

 **assemblingPath**
-The `assemblingPath` is an optional property, it is used to indicates the file which defines the model settings values.
+The `assemblingPath` is an optional property, it is used to indicates the file which defines the models' association.

 **startTime**
 The `startTime` is an optional property that defines the simulation start time (in s).